 Supplementary Materials

 S1.
 Supplementary discussion of hypotheses and potential mechanisms

+This section outlines the literature review on the comparative analyses of music and language, with special emphasis on relevant hypotheses regarding their evolutionary origins. his section introduces possible mechanisms underlying differences and similarities between song and speech.
+We have include this text here for completeness but placed it in the Suplementary Material rather than in the “Study aims and hypotheses” section of the main text because, while relevant to our hypotheses, most are not directly testable in our proposed design.

 S1.1 Hypotheses for speech-song differences

-We consider the most distinguishing features will be the features repeatedly reported in past studies, namely pitch height and temporal rate of sound production (Ding et al., 2017; Hansen et al., 2020; Merrill & Larrouy-Maestri, 2017; Sharma et al., 2021).
+We predict that the most distinguishing features will be those repeatedly reported in past studies, namely pitch height and temporal rate of sound production (Chang et al., 2022; Ding et al., 2017; Hansen et al., 2020; Merrill & Larrouy-Maestri, 2017; Sharma et al., 2021).
 Why have these features emerged specific to singing?
-From the viewpoint of the social bonding hypothesis, slow production rate can be regarded to facilitate “formation, strengthening, and maintenance of affiliative connections” (Savage et al., 2021).
-Although this hypothesis does not directly account for the use of high pitched voice, we speculate this is related to the loudness perception of human auditory systems.
-It is known that the loudness sensitivity of human ears almost monotonically increases until 5k Hz.
-Therefore, heightening f0s can be considered as conveying pitch information at a higher sensitive channel as possible.
-Interestingly, higher pitch and longer duration are identified as features contributing to saliency and perceived emotional intensity of sounds (but also other factors such as greater amplitude and higher spectral centroid, see Anikin (2020) for a more comprehensive list), which suggests our features predicted to show differences have a root in non-verbal emotional expression.
-In addition, the pattern of higher pitch height and slower sound production rate is also confirmed in the infant-directed speech against adult-directed speech cross-culturally (Cox et al., 2022; Hilton et al., 2022).
-Along with other features in infant-directed speech, this difference is considered to play an important role in linguistic and social development (Cox et al., 2022) which suggests pitch height and slow production rate support social bonding in the specific context.
+From the viewpoint of the social bonding hypothesis, slower production rate may help multiple singers synchronize, facilitating “formation, strengthening, and maintenance of affiliative connections” (Savage et al., 2021).
+The social bonding hypothesis does not directly account for the use of high pitched voice; instead we speculate that this is related to the loudness perception of human auditory systems.
+It is known that the loudness sensitivity of human ears increases almost monotonically until 5k Hz.
+Furthermore, the magnitude of neural response to the frequency change by means of mismatch negativity also increases as the frequency range goes high in the range of 250 - 4000 Hz (Novitski et al., 2004).
+Therefore, heightening f0 can be considered as conveying pitch information at a higher sensitive channel as possible.
+Also, in song and speech, melody is predominantly perceived via f0, while timbre is predominantly perceived via the upper harmonics (Patel, 2008).
+Thus the tendency for music to emphasize melodic information and language to emphasize timbral information (Patel, 2008) may also explain a preference for higher sung pitch to optimize the frequency of the key melodic information.
+However, in adition to perceptual factors, higher pitch in singing may also be a consequence of the production mechanism required for the sustaining the pitched voice, especially when keeping sub-glottal pressure at a high level to sustain phonation, which may facilitate raising pitch (Alipour & Scherer, 2007).

+Interestingly, higher pitch and longer duration are identified as features contributing to saliency and perceived emotional intensity of sounds (but also other factors such as greater amplitude and higher spectral centroid, see Anikin (2020) for a more comprehensive list).
+This suggests our features predicted to show differences may originate in non-verbal emotional expression.
+In addition, the pattern of higher pitch height and slower sound production rate is also cross-culturally characteristic of infant-directed speech compared to adult-directed speech (Cox et al., 2022; Hilton et al., 2022).
+Along with other features in infant-directed speech, this difference is argued to play an important role in linguistic and social development (Cox et al., 2022).